heetermaria/contact/README.md

 # Contact

-I am an economics student at Scripps College interested in business reporting, data science and real estate.
-In May, I'll join The Information as a reporter on the crypto/venture capital/finance team.
+I'm a VC reporter at The Information.
+I cover late-stage startups, IPOs and crossover funds.
 Learn more [about me here](https://github.com/heetermaria/about).

 Basic details
 ---

-* Email: mdheeter@gmail.com (If you're reaching me wrt The Information, my work email will be coming soon...)
+* Email: maria_heeter@theinformation.com
 * Twitter (DM): [@heetermaria](https://twitter.com/heetermaria)

 Encrypted messaging
 ---

-You can use either email or Twitter to ask for my Signal, an app used for encrypted messaging and phone calls.
-You can download it [here](https://signal.org/en/download/).
-(I love Signal -- I use it more than texting!)
+Reach me on Signal (an encrypted messaging app for secure communication) at TK.